AUTOMATE DEDUPLICATION IN GOOGLE SHEETS

 SAMPLE DATASET AND GOALS

-We'll use a contacts sheet with name, email and phone columns.
+We will use a contacts sheet with name, email and phone columns.
 The goal: find likely duplicate rows, mark them with a confidence score, and optionally merge or flag them for review.

 APPS SCRIPT WORKFLOW (COPY-PASTE)